Turkish “communist mayor” sets out to conquer the district of Istanbul - ExBulletin

 Turkish “communist mayor” sets out to conquer the district of Istanbul

-Fatih Macoglu, the popular “communist mayor” of a city in eastern Turkey, is now fighting for control of a bustling and trendy district of Istanbul along the Asian banks of the Bosphorus.
+Fatih Maolu, the popular “communist mayor” of a city in eastern Turkey, is now fighting for control of a bustling and trendy district of Istanbul along the Asian shores of the Bosphorus.

 In 2019, he was elected mayor of Tunceli, a predominantly Kurdish Alevi town in eastern Anatolia known for being extremely secular and left-wing.

-During his five-year tenure, he was applauded for knocking on his office doors as a sign of transparency.
+During his five-year tenure, he was applauded for breaking down his office doors as a show of transparency.

-This time, for the March 31 elections, he is setting his sights on the Kadikoy district of Istanbul, stronghold of the Republican People's Party (CHP), a secular opposition party.
+This time, in the March 31 elections, he is setting his sights on the Kadky district of Istanbul, a stronghold of the Republican People's Party (CHP), a secular opposition party.

-The charismatic, mustachioed 55-year-old is running as a candidate for the Turkish Communist Party (TKP), which does not have seats in the national parliament.
+This charismatic, mustachioed 55-year-old is running as a candidate for the Turkish Communist Party (TKP), which has no seats in the national parliament.

-In an interview with AFP during his election campaign in Kadikoy, Macoglu said his experience as mayor proved that good governance was possible.
+In an interview with AFP during his election campaign in Kadky, Maolu said his experience as mayor proved that good governance was possible.

 “The world situation is deteriorating and I think socialists can reverse this trend,” he said.

-In 2019, Macoglu became the first communist mayor of Tunceli, a town formerly known as Dersim and which has a checkered history.
+In 2019, Maolu became the first communist mayor of Tunceli, a town formerly known as Dersim and with a checkered history.

-He took over a city council run by the pro-Kurdish HDP party – until it was handed over to a government-appointed administrator following a failed 2016 coup that aimed to overthrow the president long-serving Recep Tayyip Erdogan.
+He took over a city council run by the pro-Kurdish People's Democratic Party (HDP) until it was handed over to a government-appointed administrator following a failed coup in 2016 which aimed to oust longtime president Recep.
+Tayyip Erdoan.

 He opened a cooperative to promote organic honey and chickpeas, whose sales funded university students from poor families and provided free student transportation.

-“I closely followed Macoglu's successful practices.
-I was impressed by his honest approach to politics,” said Sevgi Celik, a 42-year-old resident of Kadikoy.
+“I have closely followed Maolu’s successful practices.
+I was impressed by his honest approach to politics,” said Sevgi Elik, a 42-year-old resident of Kadky.

-“I am convinced that he will do the same here in Kadikoy,” Celik added.
+“I am convinced that he will do the same here in Kadky,” elik added.

-“We can't find shelter.
+“We can’t find shelter.
 We can't eat.
 We can't drink.
-We can't travel.
-This has to change,” he said.
+We cannot travel.
+This must change,” he said.

-“People affiliated with political parties are generally after profit.
-That's not the case here.
-God willing, we're going to change that.”
+“People affiliated with political parties generally seek profit.
+That is not the case here.
+God willing, we will change that.

-Asked if he would stick to the same innovative approach if elected mayor of Kadikoy, Macoglu replied: “Of course.
-Our city works because we have a program.”
+Asked if he would stick to the same innovative approach if elected mayor of Kadky, Maolu replied: “Of course.
+Our city works because we have a program.

-Macoglu's bid for Kadikoy – an arts district with bustling cafes, bars and galleries – has drawn criticism from supporters of the CHP and the pro-Kurdish DEM party, which also has a presence in Istanbul.
+Maolu's bid for Kadky – an arts district with bustling cafes, bars and galleries – has drawn criticism from supporters of the CHP and the pro-Kurdish People's Party for Equality and Democracy (DEM) , also a candidate in the elections in Istanbul.

-They said Macoglu should have shown up in a working-class district of Istanbul or stayed in Tunceli.
+They said Maolu should have shown up in a working-class neighborhood in Istanbul or stayed in Tunceli.

-Macoglu told AFP he found the criticism useful, but stressed he was not opposed to any of the opposition parties.
+Maolu told AFP he found the criticism helpful, but said he was not opposed to any of the opposition parties.

-Some commentators say Macoglu could attract votes from people disappointed with the CHP, which took control of Istanbul in 2019 from Erdogan's conservative Islamic Justice and Development Party (AKP).
+Some commentators say Maolu could attract votes from people disappointed with the CHP, which took control of Istanbul in 2019 from Erdoan's conservative Islamic Justice and Development Party (AKP).

 “You can rest assured that we will win,” he said confidently.

-Macoglu promised transparency, freedoms and accountability, including opening the council's resources to the general public, rather than reserving funds for individuals or monopolies.
+Maolu promised transparency, freedoms and accountability, including opening council resources to the general public, rather than reserving funds for individuals or monopolies.

-He said it would be inclusive of all groups, including the LGBTQ community, which speaks freely in Kadikoy and is frequently attacked by Erdogan's right-wing alliance.
+He said it would be inclusive of all groups, including the LGBTQ community, which speaks freely in Kadky and is frequently attacked by Erdoan's right-wing alliance.

-They were a particular target during last year's presidential election campaign, when he accused them of threatening traditional family values and called them “evil.”
+They were one of his particular targets during last year's presidential election campaign, when he accused them of threatening traditional family values and called them “perverts.”

-“We defend the right to life of everyone, including LGBTQ people,” Macoglu said.
+“We defend the right to life of everyone, including LGBTQ people,” Maolu said.

-Asked if the nickname “communist mayor” bothered him, Macoglu replied: “Not at all.
+Asked if the nickname “communist mayor” bothered him, Maolu replied: “Not at all.
 It makes me happy.”

 “Communism is a way of life.
 The capitalist and imperialist system has given communists a very bad image that they do not deserve,” he said.